OGRECave/ogre/Docs/src/manual.md

 </dd> <dt>Relative Mode</dt> <dd>

 This mode is useful when you want items in the overlay to be the same size on the screen no matter what the resolution.
 In relative mode, the top-left of the screen is (0,0) and the bottom-right is (1,1).
-So if you place an element at (0.5, 0.5), it’s top-left corner is placed exactly in the center of the screen, no matter what resolution the application is running in.
+So if you place an element at (0.5, 0.5), its top-left corner is placed exactly in the center of the screen, no matter what resolution the application is running in.
 The same principle applies to sizes; if you set the width of an element to 0.5, it covers half the width of the screen.
 Note that because the aspect ratio of the screen is typically 1.3333 : 1 (width : height), an element with dimensions (0.25, 0.25) will not be square, but it will take up exactly 1/16th of the screen in area terms.
 If you want square-looking areas you will have to compensate using the typical aspect ratio e.g. use (0.1875, 0.25) instead.

 </dd> </dl>